Medical Coding vs. Medical Transcription: Documenting the Differences

 You may be surprised to learn that many medical transcriptionists don’t work directly for healthcare facilities.
 The Bureau of Labor Statistics (BLS) reports that 37 percent of medical transcriptionists work for administrative services agencies who provide transcription and other admin support to healthcare providers.1 The remaining transcriptionists work for hospitals and physicians’ offices, with a small minority being self-employed.1

-Medical coding vs. medical transcription: Salary and job outlook
+Medical coding vs. medical transcription: Job outlook

 Medical coding vs. medical transcription: Education needed